agusbudi/mobile-programming/05. Form/README.md

 Explanation:

 - `_formKey` is used as an identifier for our form.
 It can be used to check to validate, save, and reset at the save button
-- `TextFormField` can automatically saved the answer value to its variable by using `onSaved` method.
+- `TextFormField` can automatically save the answer value to its variable by using `onSaved` method.

 **Full code**